 In response to the dire need we found, AVLF created a place-based program focused on community outreach.
 Instead of waiting for struggling residents to come to us, we would be in neighborhoods, known and accessible to residents the moment they need us.

-From one school, to seven.
+From one school, to eight.

 In 2016, AVLF launched Standing with Our Neighbors™in Thomasville Heights Elementary School, in partnership with Purpose Built Schools and with the generous support of the Cousins Foundation, Kaiser Permanente, and the Home Depot Foundation.
 In the 2016-17 school year, AVLF was instrumental in reducing the school’s student transiency rate by 14% below the preceding five-year average.